 Leaves & stems: Leaves and stems are opposite, with two leaves per stem node.
-Leaves are simple with three shallow lobes; bright green in color turning scarlet red in fall.
+Leaves are simple with three shallow lobes; bright green turning scarlet red in fall.
 The bark is grayish-brown and smooth when young, developing furrowed striations with age.

-Fruits & seeds: Red samara (helicopter) seeds (borne in pairs) have tight angled almost parallel wings.
+Fruits & seeds: Red samara (helicopter) seeds (borne in pairs) have tight-angled almost parallel wings.
 Samaras travel long distances in the wind and readily germinate.